Doctor of Philosophy (Ph.D.) in Information Systems Engineering & Management Degree Program

 The ISEM Program at Harrisburg University focuses on enabling students to make original contributions to their respective fields of study.
 The new Ph.D. in ISEM emphasizes a strong foundation in information systems engineering, innovative research, and applications of research.
 Doctoral candidates are required to complete six doctoral-level courses (700-level, 18 semester hours); six semester hours in a formal research seminar; and 12 semester hours of dissertation work.
 A total of 72 semester hours of coursework and research is required beyond the baccalaureate degree, including 36 semester hours at the master’s level.

-Similar developments in Smart Health, Smart Agriculture, Smart Energy Grids and other NGE models offer unprecedented opportunities for modern organizations to make strategic decisions based on latest business and strategic intelligence.
-However, these opportunities also raise serious technical, business and social challenges that could threaten our life styles if not managed properly.
-The graduate studies in ISEM at Master’s and Doctorate levels at HU are intended to prepare well rounded practitioners and scholars whose knowledge cuts across the following three areas:
+Similar developments in Smart Health, Smart Agriculture, Smart Energy Grids and other NGE models offer unprecedented opportunities for modern organizations to make strategic decisions based on the latest business and strategic intelligence.
+However, these opportunities also raise serious technical, business and social challenges that could threaten our lifestyles if not managed properly.
+The graduate studies in ISEM at Master’s and Doctorate levels at HU are intended to prepare well-rounded practitioners and scholars whose knowledge cuts across the following three areas:

-- Information Systems: latest digital technologies and innovations as represented by the eight dimensions (e.g., web-based components, mobile computing and wireless communications, IoTs, secuity technologies, business analytics, and artificial intelligence).
+- Information Systems: latest digital technologies and innovations as represented by the eight dimensions (e.g., web-based components, mobile computing and wireless communications, IoTs, security technologies, business analytics, and artificial intelligence).

 ISEM at MS and Ph.D. levels are unique interdisciplinary programs that emphasize the entire Learn, Plan, Do, Check (LPDC) cycle instead of one narrow area of work.
 The Program Goals of the Ph.D. in ISEM are that our graduates should be able to:

 - Serve as thought leaders and visionaries in planning, engineering/re-engineering, and management of the next generation of digital enterprises.